elias-jhsph/jarvis-conversationalist/README.md

 Then press Enter.
 Wait for the installation to complete.

-Finding Your OpenAI API Key
 5\.
-Create Open an OpenAI Account:
+Finding Your OpenAI API Key - Create Open an OpenAI Account:
-Visit OpenAI's website and sign up or log in.<= br>After logging in, navigate to the API section.
+Visit OpenAI's website and sign up or log in.
+After logging in, navigate to the API section.
 [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)